jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 }
 ```

-Then during runtime when you know `N` you allocate a single block of memory for both the struct and the `N` elements.
-To the compiler this is an opaque block, and it cannot provide any guarantees.
-But writing past the struct is safe because the variable-length member is in the last position.
+At runtime, when the required size `N` is known, you allocate a single block of memory for the struct and the `N` elements combined.
+The compiler treats this as an opaque block, and provides no safety guarantees.
+However, accessing the extra allocated space is safe because the variable-length member is the final field in the struct.

 ```c
 // The (N - 1) adjusts for the 1-element array in Payload struct
 Payload *item = malloc(sizeof(Payload) + (N - 1) * sizeof(char))
 ```

-This pattern is officially supported in the language since C99, called a [flexible array member].
+This pattern was officially standardized in C99, where it is known as a [flexible array member].

 [flexible array member]: https://en.wikipedia.org/wiki/Flexible_array_member

-The C++11 standard includes the flexible array member.
+The C++11 standard formally incorporates the flexible array member, referring to it as an **array of unknown bound** when it is the last member of a struct.

 > **Arrays of unknown bound**
 >